ruedatesta/ruedatesta/README.md

 Hello!

 My name is Horacio Rueda.
-I am an Econ Ph.D. student at the University of Houston.
+I am a 4th year Ph.D. candidate in Economics at the University of Houston.

+I am interested in market power, labor and international trade.
 The primary focus of my research is understanding the causes and consequences of imperfect competition on economic aggregates and their distribution.
-To accomplish this, I combine tools from industrial organization embedded in heterogeneous agents and firm dynamic models.

 The best way to reach me is through email: rhruedar@cougarnet.uh.edu